 - Bad rugged roads or unfit lorries for last-mile deliveries damaged boxes en route.

-- Human errors in packaging or sorting items leading to accidents.
+- Human errors in packaging or sorting items lead to accidents.

 These returns are very costly and must be addressed urgently.
 They waste resources, time, and effort, loads of dollars on marketing and logistics, and bring disgruntled customers.